zivl/Crush-Around/README.md

 The game was developed as part of Game Intelligence course and uses [OpenCV](http://opencv.org) and [Box2D](http://box2d.org) – open source C++ libraries for Computer Vision and physic simulation and is working on multiple platforms such as `iOS`, `Android` and `Win32`.

 **Our Goal**

-We would like to invite the global community to contribute their knowledge about *Computer Graphics, Game Design, Animation, UI/UX and everything involved*.
+We would like to invite the global community to contribute their knowledge about *Computer Graphics, Game Design, Animation, UI/UX...* and everything involved.
 We are just a few more line from submitting this game to Apple/Google App Stores and publish that as an open-source game that being made by the community and belogs to everyone :)